-If you or a loved one was in a refinery accident, you should know your options.
+If you or a loved one was in an oil refinery accident, you should know your options.
 We have helped workers get billions of dollars to pay the bills, get treatment, and rebuild their lives.
 One free phone call or simple message will get you started.

 Oil refineries are among the most volatile and overworked facilities in the chemical manufacturing industry.
 Our nation's enormous thirst for fuel means that oil refineries are under pressure to operate 24/7 without pausing for years.
 The Texas City oil refinery that exploded in 2005 was producing enough gas and oil alone to meet 4 percent of the nation's fuel needs every day.
 As one of the largest complexes in the U.S., holdups at one large refinery can affect the price of fuel nationwide.

 As a result, refinery supervisors and owners don't often shut down operations—and by the time they do, things are practically falling apart already.
 For instance, in 2005's Texas City oil refinery explosion, supervisors knew that the plant had grievous safety issues that needed repair, but they kept operating for several weeks longer.
 Shortly afterward, they suffered one of the worst oil refinery explosions in U.S. history.
-In many other cases, oil refineries explode during shut down operations—which might show how much more often shutdowns ought to happen.
+In many other cases, oil refineries explode duringturnarounds and shutdowns—which might show how much more often these ought to happen.

 Beaumont Burn Injury Law Firm